Professor John Tsoukalas

 Areas of expertise:

-British academy research grant (2011-2013): ''on the dynamics of investment and the sources of business cycles in multisector macroeconomic models'' £ 3,750.
+/item British Academy research grant (2011-2013): ''On the dynamics of investment and the sources of business cycles in multisector macroeconomic models'' £3,750

 Selected working paper